 - Toss the broccoli and chickpeas with olive oil and Montreal steak seasoning.

 - Note: Montreal steak seasoning is a combination of coarse salt and peppers, sometimes with the addition of garlic and paprika.
 It can easily be found in the spice aisle at your local grocery store.
-If you don’t have any steak seasoning at home, simply substitute 1 tsp coarse salt, 1 tsp black pepper, 1/2 tsp garlic powder, 1/4 tsp red pepper flakes and 1/4 tsp paprika.
+If you don't have any steak seasoning at home, simply substitute 1 teaspoon coarse salt, 1 teaspoon black pepper, ½ teaspoon garlic powder, ¼ teaspoon red pepper flakes and ¼ teaspoon paprika.

 - Spread the broccoli and chickpeas out on a foil-lined rimmed baking sheet.